skilbjo/articles/cdmtr/bash.md

 do_some_stuff "${thing}"
 ```

-Use single quotes if no variables present (reserve double quotes if using
+- Use single quotes if no variables present (reserve double quotes if using
+variable expansion) (this is because if I see single quotes, I am not expect to
+see variable expansion, whereas if I see double quotes, I expect to see
-variable expansion):
+variable expansion present):

 good:
 ```bash